How to fix the ACCESS DENIED error when restoring backed-up SharePoint data

 Access denied.
 You do not have permission to perform this action or access this resource.

 The error prevents the program from finishing the restore job successfully.

-- in the SharePoint admin center (does not apply to team sites);
+- allow custom script in the SharePoint admin center

 - Log in to Office 365 and click Admin to open Microsoft 365 admin center (Office 365 admin center).